a25kk/lmd/src/lmd.sitetheme/README.rst

 This package provides the scaffolding for a full featured Plone theme.
 It does setup a resource directory but does not provide the actual theme.
-The generation of the actual theme compontents is left to the more appropriate toolchain provided by state of the art frontend development.
+The generation of the actual theme compontents is left to the more appropriate toolchain provided by state of the art frontend developlmdt.

 At the time of writing this does require the user to generate a theme infrastructure by running the `generator-diazotheme` via `yeoman` provided by